ejtx16/game2ez/README.md

 ## Features

 - NBA teams, players, and game statistics
-- Favorites feature to highlight you favs
+- Favorites feature to highlight your favs
 - Dark/light theme with persistence
 - Server-side rendering with React Server Components
 - Responsive design with mobile-first approach